yendenikhil/aoc2018/README.md

 # Advent of Code 2018

-I will solve this year's problems using scala.
-This is my attempt to learn scala (3) while solving the problems.
+solving the puzzles using typescript (deno).